PositiveTechnologies/flower/README.md

 ### Messaging

-To send or receive emails, do the following:
+To send or receive emails, do this:

 ```clj
 (require '[flower.credentials :as credentials])